bennyistanto/gost-climate/book/indices/cdd.md

 # Consecutive Dry Days

 The number of consecutive dry days (CDD) is the largest number of consecutive days with daily precipitation amount less than 1 mm (or depending on the rain days criteria of the country), within a certain time.
 Usually the process counts the number of days in the past 90 days to measure the drought level.

 **How it works**

 Calculate the number of rain days based on the threshold and calculate the count of the most recent days since a rain day or the most recent consecutive string of days that meet the threshold criteria is summed.

-Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day
+Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day.

 ```
 IF previousCDD == null THEN previousCDD == 0
 ELSEIF todayRAIN > 1 AND previousCDD == 0 THEN previousCDD + 1
 ```

-CDD derived from IMERG data
+CDD derived from IMERG data.

 **About the data**